Brutus Bone Broth Reviews For Dogs

 When you're looking for an addition to your pet's diet, you must get the highest quality you can find.
 In fact, many bone broths for dogs are human grade.
 What about Brutus?

-Well, your search through misinformation is over.
+Well, your search is over.
 Because you are finally going to read an honest Brutus Bone Broth review.

-Learn about the confusing ingredients they use to enhance the taste and just how much protein is in it.
-Spoiler alert: not enough to get any health benefits.
+Learn about the ingredients they use and just how much protein is in it.

 Why care what I think?
 Well, I've made over 250,000L of bone broth in the last 6 years.
 I know exactly how to make it, how much protein it must have and what brands do to take shortcuts.

 I'll tell you exactly what to look out for on the ingredients list and nutrition facts.
 With this information, you'll be able to cut through marketing hype and find out for yourself if any product is worthy of you or you furry friends routine.

 Before we dive in, I'll mention that if you are looking for a product recommendation, look no further than Bluebird Provisions new Beef Bone Broth for Dogs.

 As you'll read below, Bluebird is over double the protein with no confusing ingredients.
 Just honest bone broth nourishment, and nothing else.
 Especially great for picky eaters.